Bari Samad (he/him)

 Director of Communications and Marketing | Strategic Communications

 Bari oversees Second Nature’s communications strategy.
-Over the past 20 years he has conceived, built, and executed numerous creative communications campaigns for mission-driven organizations.
+Over the past 20 years, he has conceived, built, and executed a wide range of successful communications campaigns for mission-driven organizations.
 The driving force behind Bari’s work is a deep commitment to racial, socioeconomic, and environmental justice combined with a passion for leveraging the digital medium for impactful storytelling, community-led advocacy, and grassroots organizing.
-He has secured earned media coverage in numerous media outlets including on the PBS NewsHour, in the New York Times, San Francisco Chronicle, San Diego Union Tribune, and the Guardian.
+He has secured earned media coverage in notable media outlets, including PBS NewsHour, the New York Times, San Francisco Chronicle, San Diego Union-Tribune, and the Guardian.